Comprehensive overview of genetics and hereditary diseases in rabbits

 Diagnosis: Veterinary examinations.

-Treatment: Change in diet, medical treatment, in severe cases surgery.
+Treatment: Dietary changes, medical treatment, and in severe cases, surgery.

 Skeletal and organ malformations